ShoaibKhan/Nox/README.md

 <img src="https://github.com/ShoaibAhmadKhan/Nox/blob/master/pictures/Profpic2.PNG" width="400" height="300" ref="Create Session" />

-4) Write the code on the board, say it outload or share with all the students so they can connect to your session!
+4) Write the code on the board, say it aloud or share it with all the students so they can connect to your session!

 ![alt text](https://github.com/ShoaibAhmadKhan/Nox/blob/master/pictures/Profpic3.PNG "Dashboard")